gcolivos/weekend-5-challenge/README.md

 Name of Application: Real Estate Done Right

 Description:
-Simple Real Estate listings application allowing the adding or deletion of properties either for sale or for rent.
+Simple real estate listings application allowing the adding or deletion of properties either for sale or for rent.

+Built With:
+-Angular
+-Node
+-Mongo
+-Mongoose
+-Express
+-Bootstrap
+-Angular-Route

-Getting Started
+Getting Started:

 Pre-requisites
 -Node
 -Mongo
 -Express
--Angular

 Installing
 1. Download this project.